 - 1. Network and Internet monitoring: The SCEC locations and/or their host districts have software and systems in place that monitor and record all Internet usage.
-Users should have no expectation of privacy when browsing the web, sending or receiving email, or using other electronic resources. - 2.
+Users should have no expectation of privacy when browsing the web, sending or receiving emails, or using other electronic resources.
+Using SCEC accounts on a personal device exposes that device to the same oversight and monitoring systems as devices owned by SCEC. - 2.
 Filtering: In accordance with the Children's Internet Protection Act (CIPA), passed by the U.S. Legislature in January 2001 (Public Law 106-554), our schools shall employ filtering software to block access to inappropriate content on all computers with Internet access.
 SCEC, its schools, and districts certify that a policy of Internet safety and technology protection measures shall be enforced. - 3.
-Users are restricted from accessing visual depictions of subject matter that are obscene, pornographic, or harmful to minors.
-In compliance with CIPA, the SCEC policy, and, if applicable, host districts policy, shall, in furtherance of this set of

-Acceptable Use Procedures regarding Internet safety, monitor the online activities of users.
+Content Issues: Users are restricted from accessing visual depictions of subject matter that are obscene, pornographic, or harmful to minors.
+In compliance with CIPA, the SCEC policy and, if applicable, host districts' policy, shall, in furtherance of this set of Acceptable Use Procedures regarding Internet safety, monitor the online activities of users.
+Using SCEC accounts on a personal device exposes that device to the same oversight and monitoring systems as devices owned by SCEC.

-SCEC and host districts cannot be held responsible for misuse of material downloaded from any online service, or for inappropriate or sexually explicit material being obtained through the network.
+SCEC and host districts cannot be held responsible for misuse of material downloaded from any online service or for inappropriate or sexually explicit material being obtained through the network.